SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Related Work

 \subsection{Post-training LLMs for Coding}

 Code generation is a significant application of LLMs.
-The core technology is founded on the Transformer architecture, which replaced Recurrent Neural Networks (RNNs)~\cite{zaremba2014recurrent} and Convolutional Neural Networks (CNNs)~\cite{lecun1998gradient}.
-By leveraging a self-attention mechanism, Transformers effectively model long-range dependencies and exhibit excellent scaling stability, laying the groundwork for learning from code corpora~\cite{vaswani2017attention}.

-The decoder-only architecture has become the mainstream choice for code LLMs due to its advantages in text generation, including code.
 GPT-3 (175B)~\cite{brown2020language} demonstrated general-purpose capabilities (including code generation) without fine-tuning, and its emergent abilities~\cite{wei2022emergent} greatly spurred exploration in the field.
 Subsequently, OpenAI trained the CodeX model on a vast amount of open-source code (e.g., based on GPT-3.5), revealing for the first time the broad prospects of LLMs in software engineering.

-The open-source community has since produced powerful base models, such as Llama/Llama2~\cite{touvron2023llama1,touvron2023llama2}, the Qwen series, and the DeepSeek series, as well as code-specific models like DeepSeek-Coder~\cite{guo2024deepseekcoder}, Qwen2.5-Coder~\cite{hui2024qwen2}, and Seed-Coder~\cite{seed2025seedcoder}.
-The base model used for fine-tuning in this paper is from the Seed-Coder series.
+The open-source community has since produced powerful base models specifically for code-related tasks, like the DeepSeek-Coder~\cite{guo2024deepseekcoder}, Qwen2.5-Coder~\cite{hui2024qwen2}, and Seed-Coder~\cite{seed2025seedcoder} series.
 These models have achieved outstanding results on code benchmarks, with some metrics even surpassing those of larger, closed-source models.

 In terms of expanding model capabilities, the o1 model launched by OpenAI in 2024 opened a new dimension: Inference Time Scaling~\cite{wu2024inference}.
 These models are also known as Reasoning LLMs.
 Shortly after, the DeepSeek-R1~\cite{guo2025deepseekr1} model was open-sourced, presenting a method for training reasoning models using reinforcement learning that achieved complex task-solving abilities comparable to o1.
 Although reasoning models are constrained in low-latency tasks like code completion, they are becoming indispensable for more systematic software engineering tasks such as code repair, repository-level code understanding, and complex code generation.
+While the field of code generation is evolving towards autonomous agents—benchmarked by SWE-bench~\cite{yang2024swebench} and embodied by frameworks like SWE-agent~\cite{yang2024sweagent} and OpenDevin~\cite{OpenDevin2025}—their iterative, tool-heavy nature induces significant latency.
+This makes them unsuitable for real-time code completion.